You can use parts of your pension pot(s) for different options and take them at different times.

 You don’t have to choose just one option – you can use parts of your pension pot for different options and take them at different times.
 But not all providers will allow you to do this.
-You may need to transfer your pot to another provider if you want to take more than one option.
 If you have more than one pot, you can use different options for each pot.

 How does mixing your options work?

 Different providers have different rules about taking your pension pot through more than one option.
 So it might be worth shopping around to get the best deal for you.